particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 ### Cloud API

-The devices themselves do not access the Particle Cloud using the API port, but if you are using the Tinker mobile app over Wi-Fi, curl commands, node.js scripts, etc. from a computer on the Wi-Fi or LAN, and you have a restrictive outbound network connection policy, you may need to allow-list **api.particle.io** port 443 (TLS/SSL), outbound, or as a last resort, these IP addresses (subject to change without notice):
+The devices themselves do not access the Particle Cloud using the API port, but if you are using the Tinker mobile app over Wi-Fi, curl commands, node.js scripts, etc. from a computer on the Wi-Fi or LAN, and you have a restrictive outbound network connection policy, you may need to allow-list **api.particle.io** port 443 (TLS/SSL), outbound.

-{{dnsTable key="api"}}

 ### Other Services